juniordiscart/local-wordpress-docker-https/README.md

 # Local Wordpress development with HTTPS in Docker

-This step-by-step process will highlight the steps you need to perform in order to take your live-website to a docker container for local testing, including setting up the necessary certificates to test with HTTPS.
+This step-by-step process will guide you through taking your live-website into a local Docker container for local testing, including setting up the necessary certificates to test with HTTPS.

 ## Pre-requisites